koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 While it's hard to say in general which columns to display in the List view, here are a few principles that may help:
 - Put the most important columns first.
 - If there are several closely related columns, we should probably just display one of them.
-If you really want to keep the others, but them later in the list, or otherwise hide them in some way.
+If you really want to keep the others, put them later in the list, or otherwise hide them in some way.
 - It's usually good for one of the first few columns to be some kind of prominent timestamp that gives the user a sense of the rough time frame that the item pertains to.